hdShang/arxiv-daily/docs/cs-LG/2025-08-05/papers/250809155v1-a-rolling-stone-gathers-no-moss-adaptive-policy-optimization-for-sta.md

 ---
 layout: default
-title: A Rolling Stone Gathers No Moss: Adaptive Policy Optimization for Stable Self-Evaluation in Large Multimodal Models
+title: "A Rolling Stone Gathers No Moss: Adaptive Policy Optimization for Stable Self-Evaluation in Large Multimodal Models"
 ---

 # A Rolling Stone Gathers No Moss: Adaptive Policy Optimization for Stable Self-Evaluation in Large Multimodal Models